NordicPlayground/nrfconnect-chip-docker/README.md

 # OUTPUT:
 #
 # /var/ncs repository is empty.
-Do you wish to check out nRF Connect SDK sources [v1.3.0]?
+Do you wish to check out nRF Connect SDK sources [master]?
 [Y/N] y
 # ...
 # /var/chip repository is empty.
 Do you wish to check out Project CHIP sources [master]?
 [Y/N] y
 # ...

+# From now on you may run the commands presented in the previous paragraph:
+/var/chip/bootstrap
+cd /var/chip/examples/lock-app/nrfconnect
+west build -b nrf52840dk_nrf52840 west flash west debug screen /dev/ttyACM0 115200
 ```